logikum/business-objects-doc/contents/data-access/editable/create.md

 SampleEditableDao.prototype.create = function(connection, callback) {
   // do something using connection...
-  // ...that produces the 'result' object if (err)
+  // ...that produces the 'data' object if (err)
     callback(err);
   else
-    callback(null, result);
+    callback(null, data);
 };
 ```